GGGithuh/Yoga-pose-detector/README.md

 Process:

 We had the task of converting the 'Surya Namaskar' Yoga pose' into a digtal sequence for the computer model to analyse if its ok or not.
-In other words we had to convert
+In other words we had to convert a one minute video into a digital frame the computer could analyse.

 <img width="233" alt="Screenshot 2024-09-11 at 6 43 29 AM" src="https://github.com/user-attachments/assets/4d01d460-6654-4ae5-be73-7465a5df59e2">